Kong/docs.konghq.com/app/_src/gateway/production/deployment-topologies/hybrid-mode/index.md

 (`ttl`), which determines the length of time a credential remains valid, does not work in hybrid mode.
 * [**Rate Limiting**](/hub/kong-inc/rate-limiting/), [**Rate Limiting Advanced**](/hub/kong-inc/rate-limiting-advanced/), and [**Response Rate Limiting**](/hub/kong-inc/response-ratelimiting/):
 These plugins don't support the `cluster` strategy/policy in hybrid mode.
-One the `local` or `redis` strategies/policies must be used instead.
+One of the `local` or `redis` strategies/policies must be used instead.
 * [**GraphQL Rate Limiting Advanced**](/hub/kong-inc/graphql-rate-limiting-advanced/):
 This plugins doesn't support the `cluster` strategy in hybrid mode.
 The `redis` strategy must be used instead.